 - (a) Judges must be members of IAC to appear on the IAC Approved List of Judges. - (b) Only listed Regional, National, and Regional-N (certified National Judges who do not meet the currency requirements of 2.6.3) judges may act as grading judges. - (c) Judges who do not appear on the IAC Approved List of Judges, including International (CIVA) Judges and Judges of other aerobatic organizations recognized by IAC, may judge at IAC sanctioned contests, provided: (1) Their judging credentials can be verified by the IAC Judge Certification Chair; and (2) that judge has passed the IAC Revalidation and Currency (R&C) Exam for the current contest year.
-Because of delays inherent with updating the IAC Approved List of Judges, a confirmation e-mail from the IAC Judge Certification Chair will suffice as proof of IAC Judge currency. - (d) Relatives (See Glossary) of competitors may not act as grading judges in categories wherein their relatives are competing. - (e) Only IAC National Judges meeting the currency requirements of 2.6.3 can be appointed to judge at IAC Championship events.
+Because of delays inherent with updating the IAC Approved List of Judges, a confirmation e-mail from the IAC Judge Certification Chair will suffice as proof of IAC Judge currency. - (d) Relatives (See Glossary) of competitors may not act as grading judges in categories wherein their relatives are competing. - (e) The qualification and selection of judges for IAC Championship events is governed by the procedures outlined in the IAC Policy & Procedure Manual, Section 501.4.
+In addition to the IAC judges, meeting the criteria of 501.4, IAC members on the official CIVA List of Judges meeting the currency requirements of 2.6(c) and 2.6.3 may also be appointed to judge non-Team Selection flights at IAC Championship events.
 (See Appendix 6) - (f) A competitor may serve as a Judge only if the competitor can attend every Judges' briefing and debriefing session for the flight program(s) he or she wishes to judge.